atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ Selby? where is my husband??!
 I will never suffer hiifi to be torn
 A
-^ from my fond arms.” ',
+^ from my fond arms." ',
 Charles, who bore his conffnem^en^
 (•
 with unusual composure, repliedj